DancesWithDingo/ViewModelToolkit/README.md

 void SetFullName(string _) => FullName = $"{FirstName} {LastName}";
 ```
-The optional argument `setIsDirty: bool` allows a property to disable the default behavior where `IsDirty` is set to true.
+The optional argument `setIsDirty: bool` allows a property to disable the default behavior where `IsDirty` is set to true automatically.
 The default value is `true`.

 ### Simple Navigation